Find this post and other gardening/DIY tips on my Gardening Pinterest board

 - Fruit flies – Not enough bedding.
 Keep your food covered with a layer of shredded newspaper at all times.

-Worms Eat My Garbage: How to Set Up and Maintain a Worm Composting System (Amazon, currently $10.09)
+This is a fantastic resource to getting your worm bin set up – Worms Eat My Garbage: How to Set Up and Maintain a Worm Composting System (Amazon)

 And of course, the best resource of all on worms – a 4-year-old boy.